-Figure 5: Dynamometer Results The Polaris Pro-X suspension features the use of aftermarket slides.
-These Hiperfax slides utilize Teflon inserts that improve performance by reducing friction between the rails of the skid frame and the track.
+Figure 4: Dynamometer Results The Polaris Pro-X suspension features the use of aftermarket These Hiperfax slides utilize Teflon inserts that slides. improve driveline performance by reducing friction between the rails of the skid frame and the track.
 As the snowmobile is driven, the Teflon coating is spread onto the track clips in order to create a Teflon-to-Teflon contact area.
-While most slides have a melting point near 300°F, Hiperfax slides have a melting point close to 700°F. By increasing the melting point of the slides, the chance of the slides approaching these temperatures under normal trail conditions is greatly reduced.
-If the slides approach their melting temperature they can start to wear much faster, shortening the life of the slides.
+While most slides have a melting point near 300°F, Hiperfax slides have a melting point close to 700°F. By increasing the melting point of the slides, the chance of the slides approaching these temperatures under poor trail conditions is greatly reduced.
+If the slides approach their melting temperature they will increase the kinetic friction between them and the track, reducing driveline efficiency.
 Gains in fuel economy of three to four gallons per mile have been seen with the use of Hiperfax slides.
 These gains in fuel economy are due to the decreased friction in the track-slide interface.
-[7] The RMI direct-drive, Hiperfax slides and properly tuned clutches have helped in achieving the goal of increasing driveline efficiency.
+[7] Hiperfax slides and properly tuned clutches have helped in achieving the goal of increasing driveline efficiency.
 NOISE REDUCTION With noise pollution issues being one of the main focuses of the competition, noise was a primary concern for this year's snowmobile.
 Many sources that contribute to noise levels from snowmobiles were investigated.
 These sources included the engine and drive train.
 To reduce the total amount of noise emitted each source of noise was individually evaluated and the best solution was determined for each case.
-ENGINE NOISE REDUCTION Some of the significant sources of noise on a stock snowmobile are the exhaust and intake systems.
-Pressure pulses through the air-box create intake noise.
-The noise from the intake process was dealt with through sound absorbing materials.
+ENGINE NOISE REDUCTION One of the significant sources of noise on a two-stroke snowmobile is the exhaust system.
 Exhaust noise is created from the pressure pulses exiting from the exhaust ports and resonating through the exhaust system.
 Because of the high velocity and flow rate of air through the exhaust system it is a large source of noise.
 Thus the exhaust system received a great deal of attention for noise reduction resulting in considerable modification.
-To maintain performance of the engine the expansion chamber Beyond the stock Rotax expansion was not changed. chamber, the entire exhaust system was modified.
-From the expansion chamber, the exhaust system continues around the modified gas tank to an automotive type muffler located under the seat of the snowmobile.
-The automotive muffler does a much more efficient job of canceling out these sound waves and maintaining the flow rates required.
-After the exhaust gases leave the muffler they go directly into a catalytic converter.
-Beyond the catalyst, the exhaust exits the snowmobile directly out the end of the tunnel.
-Sound testing was done with various modifications and the results can be seen in Figure 8.
-These experimental tests were performed at a constant speed pass of 35 mph with measurements taken at a distance of 50 ft.
+To maintain performance of the engine the expansion chamber was not changed.
+Beyond the stock Rotax expansion chamber, the entire exhaust system was modified.
+From the expansion chamber, the exhaust system continues around the modified gas tank to a redesigned automotive type muffler located under the seat of the snowmobile.
+This year the team modified the internals of the automotive muffler to reduce the high frequency noise of the two-stroke.
+Figure 5 show the internals of a stock automotive muffler.
+It basically relies on three different volume expansion chambers to muffle the exhaust gas pulses.